Solvosoft/django-gentelella-widgets/docs/source/widgets/gridslider.rst

                                                     })
         }

-As you can see in the previous code you can make the fields of the model can be hidden or any type.
+As you can see in the previous code you can make the fields of the class Meta to be hidden.